Spectroscopy and Decay Properties of Excited Charmonium States

 The calculated decay widths for $\psi(6S)$, $\psi(7S)$, and $\psi(8S)$ are presented in Table~\ref{tab6.2}.
 Our results indicate that the largest decay channel for these highly excited states is $D\bar{D^*}$, with estimated branching ratios of 34.7\%, 43.0\% and 42.6\% for the $ 6^3S_1$, $ 7^3S_1$ and $ 8^3S_1$ states, respectively.
-The total widths of $\psi(6S)$, $\psi(7S)$, and $\psi(8S)$ are predicted to be 21.0 MeV, 19.7 MeV and 21.1 MeV, respectively.
+The total widths of $\psi(6S)$, $\psi(7S)$, and $\psi(8S)$ are predicted to be 21.0, 19.7, and 21.1 MeV, respectively.
 The discrepancies between our results and those in Ref.~\cite{Wang:2020prx} can be attributed to differences in the theoretical models employed.

-In Table~\ref{tab3}, $\psi(nS)$ family's annihilation decay widths are also provided.
+In Table~\ref{tab3}, {the annihilation decay widths of the $\psi(nS)$ family} are also provided.
 As can be seen, our calculated results for $S$-wave leptonic decays agree well with experimental values~\cite{ParticleDataGroup:2024cfk}.
 We have also shown the predicted leptonic decay widths of higher excited states in Table~\ref{tab3}.
-The $\eta_c$ family's two-photon decay widths are given in Table~\ref{tab4}, from which we can see that our results are in good agreement with the experimental values for $\eta_c(1S)$ and $\eta_c(2S)$ states.
-In addition, we have also predicted the results for the higher excited states.
+The {two-photon decay widths of the $\eta_c$ family} are given in Table~\ref{tab4}, from which we can see that our results are in good agreement with the experimental values for $\eta_c(1S)$ and $\eta_c(2S)$.
+In addition, {we also predicted the higher excited states.}

 The $\eta_c$ family with quantum numbers $^1S_0$ consists of spin-singlet states.
-The total width of $3^1S_0$ we obtained is 198.5 MeV.
+The total width of $3^1S_0$ obtained is 198.5 MeV.
 It is found that contributions of the two kinematically allowed channels $D\bar{D^*}$ and ${D^*\bar{D^*}}$ are comparable.
-The total width of $4^1S_0$ is calculated to be 71.5 MeV, which is quite close to the value of 61 MeV reported in Ref.~\cite{Barnes:2005pb}, where the main decay channel is $D^*\bar{D^*}$, with the branching ratio of 46.3\%.
+The total width of $4^1S_0$ is calculated to be 71.5 MeV, which is quite close to the value of 61 MeV reported in Ref.~\cite{Barnes:2005pb}, where the main decay channel is $D^*\bar{D^*}$, with {a} branching ratio of 46.3\%.

 For $\eta_c(5S)$ and $\eta_c(6S)$ states, the dominant decay channels are both $D\bar{D^*_2}$, with branching ratios of 77.4\% and 52.5\%, respectively.
-The decay widths of $\eta_c(7S)$ and $\eta_c(8S)$ states are also calculated, where the dominant decay channel is $D\bar{D^*}$, with estimated branching ratios of 79.9\% and 78.1\%, respectively.
+The decay widths of $\eta_c(7S)$ and $\eta_c(8S)$ states are also calculated.
+The dominant decay channel {in this case} is $D\bar{D^*}$, with estimated branching ratios of 79.9\% and 78.1\%, respectively.